Boris Trajanov

-Boris Trajanov (Борис Трајанов, born in Ljubljana, 1959) is Macedonian operatic baritone.
+Boris Trajanov (Борис Трајанов, born in Ljubljana, 1959) is a Macedonian operatic baritone.

 At the beginning, he studied singing with his father Goga Trajanov in Skopje.
 He continued his studies with Biserka Cvejic in Belgrade and Pier Miranda Ferraro in Milan.
 He made his stage debut in 1986 in the operetta The Gypsy Baron.
 The same year followed his operatic debut as Enrico Ashton in Donizetti's Lucia di Lammermoor.

 In his career of over 30 years, he sang in more than 700 Performances in around 100 opera stages around the world, appearing in 43 main baritone roles.
 His is widely regarded as one of the best interpreters of the role of Scarpia in Puccini's Tosca.
 His wide repertoire contains the most important roles from Verdi's operas, such as Nabucco, Conte di Luna, Rigoletto, Rodrigo Posa, Macbeth, Ezio, Renato, Iago, Don Carlo, Giorgio Germont.
 He appeared also as Don Pizarro in Fidelio, Guglielmo in Maria Stuarda, Escamillo in Carmen, Prince Yeletsky in The Queen of Spades, Sharpless in Madama Butterfly, Gerard in Andrea Chénier, Alfio in Cavalleria Rusticana.

 In 2005 Boris Trajanov became an UNESCO Artist for Peace.

 In 2014 he became a National Artist of Republic of North Macedonia.